 Transitioning between online and in-person lessons can be unsettling for young learners.
 Maintaining a routine in online lessons which is as similar as possible to in-person lessons can help students feel comfortable and in a familiar environment.
-This consistency also helps with classroom management as a class will be familiar with the expectations the teacher has previously set for their behaviour.
+This consistency also helps with classroom management as a class will be familiar with the expectations the tutor has previously set for their behaviour.
 They should already know what constitutes ‘breaking the rules’.
 Quickly recapping classroom rules at the beginning of lessons never goes amiss and following a familiar lesson structure such as beginning every lesson with learning objectives helps to improve efficiency.
 This puts students in a ‘ready to learn’ mindset, encouraging them to focus and engage in their lesson.

 5.)
 Look directly into the camera and exaggerate your speech

-Maintaining a strong teacher presence and being understood by students when you are not in the same room as them can be difficult.
+Maintaining a strong teaching presence and being understood by students when you are not in the same room as them can be difficult.
 One way that this difficulty can be overcome is by looking directly into the camera when speaking.
 This simulated eye contact can encourage the students to focus more, feel more comfortable and feel as if they are in the classroom.
-Observing the teacher’s mouth shape is a crucial part of developing phonemic awareness, and in online lessons we often have the luxury of not needing to wear a mask, so use this to your advantage by exaggerating your speech!
+Observing the tutor’s mouth shape is a crucial part of developing phonemic awareness, and in online lessons we often have the luxury of not needing to wear a mask, so use this to your advantage by exaggerating your speech!
 This, as well as speaking slower and in an engaging tone of voice can also make it easier for you to be understood by students.

 6.)
 Watch your lessons back for self-reflection